-Yashar Saghai, MA, PhD, is currently a research scholar and associate faculty at Berman.
-He is a member of the Global Food Ethics and Policy Program.
+Yashar Saghai, MA, PhD, is currently a research scholar and associate faculty at the Berman Institute.

 Dr. Saghai’s current work builds on a research program he developed at Berman since 2013 and on his training in philosophy and bioethics.
 From January 2013 to December 2015, he served as the Director of the Johns Hopkins Global Food Ethics Project, along with co-principal investigators, Drs.
 Ruth Faden, Alan Goldberg, and Bob Thompson.
 This project gathered an interdisciplinary group of 23 international experts to elaborate an innovative research and policy agenda for global food ethics that would make a significant practical contribution to global food security.
-The main products of the project are the 7 by 5 Agenda for Ethics and Global Food Security (May 2015), which outlines seven projects to make progress on ethics and global food security in five years, and four scholarly articles published by Global Food Eethics Project members, including a piece on farmland access ethics and land reform that Dr. Saghai co-authored with Dr. Michael Lipton, a UK economist.
+The main products of the project are the 7 by 5 Agenda for Ethics and Global Food Security (May 2015), which outlines seven projects to make progress on ethics and global food security in five years.

 Prior to moving to the US, Dr. Saghai received two graduate degrees in History of Philosophy from the University of Paris-Sorbonne and worked on Spinoza.
 After being awarded a graduate degree in Medical Ethics from the University of Paris-XII-Créteil (Henri Mondor Medical School), he taught philosophy and bioethics in a variety of French institutions, including nursing schools.